Namaaste Kitchen, Camden:

-Our mains comprised a stunning and beautifully marinaded and stuffed Sea Bass, with a delicate spiced herby filling and a pan seared monkfish tail with a rich tomato and lemon sauce and basmati rice.
+Our mains comprised a stunning and beautifully marinated and stuffed Sea Bass, with a delicate spiced herby filling and a pan seared monkfish tail with a rich tomato and lemon sauce and basmati rice.
 Both delicious and substantial dishes without being heavy – and seasoned to perfection.

-A side orders of stir-fried okra with raw mango was sticky and delicately spiced.
+A side order of stir-fried okra with raw mango was sticky and delicately spiced.
 But for my money, the sesame baby aubergine with mustard and curry leaf sauce was excellent with soft, melting aubergines in a rich sauce.

 I loved the tandoori pineapple with coconut ice and our desserts were a fitting end to a wonderful meal.

 This is the sort of Indian restaurant I’d love to have on my doorstep.
 Pricing is very reasonable for food which is special.
 Starters are mostly under £6 and mains are between £8 and £16.
 But the quality of ingredients and the detailed and immaculate food preparation makes this exceptional value for money, a venue to match the top central London Indian restaurants.
-And the dishes are creative – the soft shell crab for example was perfectly cooked, but lifted to a new dimension with the fig and prune sauce.
+And the dishes are creative – the soft shell crab, for example, was perfectly cooked but lifted to a new dimension with the fig and prune sauce.
 And for all that these were new flavour combinations for me, each one worked.